SVG Files: What They Are and How to Make One

 Animations and Interface Elements

-By harnessing the capabilities of CSS and JavaScript, you can set SVGs to change their appearance dynamically and to trigger automatically during or after an event.
+By harnessing the capabilities of CSS and JavaScript, you can set SVGs to change their appearance dynamically and trigger automatically during or after an event.
 Animated SVGs can serve to add visual flair to your pages, or you can use them to engage with user interface animations:

 VooDoo website landing page with moving SVG files